rosafilgueira/Spark_EDDIE_TextMining/README.md

                 qsub sparkcluster.job

-For submitting later (once the Spark Cluster is running) Spark Applications/Queries to the Spark Cluster we need to do it via: a) another PBS-job (e.g. *spark-driver-textmining.job*, *spark-driver-Pi.job*) ; b) interactive session ( e.g. *spark-interactive-textmining.sh*, *spark-interactive-Pi.sh*)
+Once this PBS been accepted and you have the resoureces available, you can launch Spark Applications/Queries to the Spark Cluster.
+And you can do this either with  another PBS-job (e.g. *spark-driver-textmining.job*, *spark-driver-Pi.job*) ; or with an interactive session ( e.g. *spark-interactive-textmining.sh*, *spark-interactive-Pi.sh*)

 ## Generic comments for both options

-You can modify both PBS-jobs as you wish for running more time (now it is configured to 1 hour) and for reserving more or less nodes for your spark cluster.
+You can modify both PBS-jobs as you wish for running more time (now they are configured to 1 hour) and for reserving more or less nodes for your spark cluster.
 In the current scipts, we have used 3 nodes: one node for running the master, and:

 * in the case of the *sparkcluster_and_driver* job, 1 node for running the worker and 1 node for running the driver (, which submits inmidiately the Spark PI application to the Spark Master).